-The UPSC IFoS Syllabus 2026 has been officially released by the Union Public Service Commission.
-This highly competitive examination consists of three stages: Prelims, Mains, and Interview.
+The Union Public Service Commission has published the UPSC IFoS Syllabus 2026.
+The examination consists of three stages: Prelims, Mains, and an Interview.
 The Prelims include objective-type questions common with the IAS exam, while the Mains consist of descriptive papers.
-The final selection will be based on the performance in Mains and the Interview.
-Candidates can find the detailed exam pattern and syllabus on the official website https://upsc.gov.in.
+Final selection is based on performance in the Mains and the Interview.

 Overview